realpython/materials/hangman/readme.md

-Source code to support Hangman article on Real Python
+# Build a Hangman Game in Python

+This folder provides the code examples for the Real Python tutorial [Build a Hangman Game in Python](https://realpython.com/python-hangman/).